EU Exit links for Isle of Wight businesses

 The government has set up a central website to provide guidance for businesses to prepare: Preparing for EU Exit

-Use the tool at the following link to answer seven simple questions to get guidance relevant to your business: Prepare your business
+Use the 'prepare your business' tool to answer seven simple questions to get guidance relevant to your business: Prepare your business

 Small Business Brexit Pack (FSB)